Be the Joy of Christmas This Year

 You DO NOT have to do it all.

-Time is a precious commodity during this season, and you need to protect it at all costs and use it for what matters to you most.
+Your time is a precious commodity during this season, and you need to protect it at all costs to use for what matters to you most.

 4. Minimize.

-Sure, display the holiday pieces that actually bring you pleasure…set up the family nativity, adorn the tree with your favorite ornaments and special star, and hang the traditional stockings by the chimney with care, but keep in mind that you DO NOT need to deck every hall.
+Put out the holiday decorations that actually bring you joy.
+Set up the family nativity, adorn the tree with your favorite ornaments and special star, and hang the traditional stockings by the chimney with care, but keep in mind that you DO NOT need to deck every hall.

-For some this season is filled with emotional triggers.
-For those of us who lost people we loved during the holiday season we know that it can take years to refine those painful memories into ones of joy instead of spiraling back into sadness.
-Be ready for the moments of grief and try to hone in on positive ones instead.
-(This is always a work in progress.)
+This season can be filled with emotional triggers.
+For those of us who lost people we loved during the holiday season we know that it can take years to alter those painful memories into ones of joy.
+Be ready for the moments of grief and try to focus your mind on happy ones instead.

-• Sit in your church sanctuary and pray.
-Remember to listen as much as (or more than) you talk.
+• Sit in your church sanctuary or quiet place and pray or meditate.
+Listen more than you talk.

 • Rest in silence or accompanied by soft music and focus on something beautiful, like your Christmas tree.

-• Pay attention to yourself and watch for triggers or early signs of any distress and act on it immediately.
+• Pay attention to yourself.
+Be aware of triggers or early signs of distress and act on it immediately.

 • Text or call a friend or loved one to talk.